 Under the Transfer tab, you may backup or restore the setting data in the Themify panel.
 Click on Export to download the setting data for backup.
 You may restore the data by clicking on the Import button.
 The data in the option panel is stored in the database.
 Updating or reinstalling the theme does not affect the setting data.

-At any time, you may clear the Settings by clicking on the RESET settings button located at the bottom of the Themify panel.
+At any time, you may clear the Settings by clicking on the RESET setting button located at the bottom of the Themify panel.

 3. Importing Demo Content (optional)

 If you are starting a new site and would like to import the sample content as seen on the demo site:

 - Go to Themify panel > Demo Import.